-Once the estimated time has elapsed the Remote Control switches off whatever output was active and allows five seconds for the pressure to stabilise.If the current pressure is within 5kPa of the target pressure the Remote exits Auto mode and causes a beep at the mobile to tell you to progress to the next wheel.
-If the pressure is more than 50 mBar from target the Remote Control calculates another cycle and initiates it as before.
+Once the estimated time has elapsed the remote control unit switches off whatever output was active and allows five seconds for the pressure to stabilise.If the current pressure is within 5kPa of the target pressure the remote exits Auto mode and causes a beep at the mobile to tell you to progress to the next wheel.
+If the pressure is more than 50 mBar from target the remote ontrol calculates another cycle and initiates it as before.
 This continues until the difference from target is 5kPa or less.

 The flashlight button is provided for night-time work.

 The deflator is not active.

 Cycle has 5 seconds to run.

 Tap the red button to stop Auto.